Ghislaine Maxwell to be sentenced for sex trafficking minor girls for Jeffrey Epstein - KESQ

 What happened at the trial

-The monthlong trial alternated between disturbing testimony from sexual abuse victims and illuminating testimony about some of Epstein’s connections to some high-profile celebrities.
+Maxwell’s monthlong trial last year alternated between disturbing testimony from sexual abuse victims and illuminating testimony about some of Epstein’s connections to high-profile celebrities.

 Prosecutors argued Maxwell and Epstein conspired to set up a scheme to lure young girls into sexual relationships with Epstein from 1994 to 2004 in New York, Florida, New Mexico and the US Virgin Islands.
 Four women testified during the trial that Epstein abused them and that Maxwell facilitated the abuse and sometimes participated in it as well.